tmaxsoft-us/oftools_docs/compile/installation/README.md

 vi ~/.bash_profile
 ```

-**b.** Add the following lines, the most important being the `export PATH` line.
+**b.** Add the following lines  (if not already in the profile), the most important being the `export PATH` line.
 All the rest is optional depending on your environment:

 ```bash
 #===============================================================#